cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

   * `cloudify.interfaces.lifecycle.create` Creates the key pair.
   * `cloudify.interfaces.lifecycle.delete` Deletes the key pair.
   * `cloudify.interfaces.validation.creation` See the [common validations](#Validations) section.
-Additional validations that take place:
+Additional validations that take place are:
     * Validation for the private key path supplied not to exist if it's a new keypair resource.
     * Validation for the private key path supplied to exist and have the correct permissions and/or owner if it's an existing key pair resource.